shiyj27/MKL-L01-SVM/MKL_L0-1_SVM-master/MKL_L0-1_SVM-master/README.md

           MKLL01SVM.m
           d_L_figure.m
-          decision_boundary.m

   The "MKLL01SVM.m" validates the accuracy of the algorithm on different datasets.
 The d_L_figure.m   reflects the variation of runtime as "d" changes.
-However, the "decision_boundary.m" demonstrates the classification situation on artificially synthesized data.